ILoveStudy/richardresume.io/english.resume.md

 #### Design Principles:

 1. Principles of opening and closing, single responsibility and Richter substitution
-2. Rely on inversion, interface isolation, and composite multiplexing principles
+2. Rely on the principle of inversion, interface isolation, and composite multiplexing
 3. Dimit's Law

 #### Design Patterns: